 Pursuant to CVM Instruction No. 282, of June 26, 1998, the minimum percentage of voting capital required to adopt cumulative voting in publicly-held companies may vary from 5% to 10% depending on the size of a company's capital stock.
 The size of our capital stock entitles shareholders representing 5% of our total capital to request the adoption of cumulative voting in order to elect the members to our board of directors.
 If the adoption of cumulative voting is not requested, directors are elected by a majority vote of our shareholders, and shareholders that, individually or collectively, represent at least 15% of our shares are entitled to appoint a director and its alternate in separate voting.
-The decisions of our board of directors is entitled to cast tie-breaking votes, in additional to their personal votes.
+The decisions of our board of directors are taken by a majority vote of its members.
+Neither the chairman nor the vice chairman of our board of directors is entitled to cast tie-breaking votes, in additional to their personal votes.
 Our board of directors meets quarterly or whenever requested by its chairman, vice chairman or any two directors acting together.